Edible Hard Candy Tray for Gifts

 - Line a baking pan with parchment paper.
 Remember to bring the paper up above the height of the hard candy that you will be using.

 - Unwrap the hard candies.
-Place them in separate dishes if using various patterned candies.
+Place them in seperate dishes if using various patterned candies.

 - Make any pattern, using the hard candies.
 Once yoou have the look you want, start to line the bottom of the baking pan.
 Candies will melt together so do not worry about small spaces in between each piece of candy.